Block cipher: Blowfish

 Blowfish is a block cipher, designed in 1993 by Bruce Schneier and included in a large number of cipher suites and encryption products.
 Blowfish has a 64-bit block size and a variable key length from 1 bit up to 448 bits.
 It is a 16-round Feistel cipher and uses large key-dependent S-boxes.
 Notable features of the design include the key-dependent S-boxes and a highly complex key schedule.

 It was designed as a general-purpose algorithm, intended as an alternative to the aging DES and free of the problems and constraints associated with other algorithms.
 At the time Blowfish was released, many other designs were proprietary, encumbered by patents, or were commercial/government secrets.
 Schneier has stated that "Blowfish is unpatented, and will remain so in all countries.
 The algorithm is hereby placed in the public domain, and can be freely used by anyone."
 The same applies to Twofish, a successor algorithm from Schneier.

+Additional National Block Ciphers

+Several block ciphers exist that are generally only used in certain localities or jurisdictions, some of the more well known ones include: